Mattia2700/ais-markdowns/l&e/AI Act.md

         - Educational and vocational training (e.g. automated scoring of exams)
         - Employment, workers management and access to self-employment (automated hiring or CV triage software)
         - Essential private and public services (e.g. automated welfare benefits systems)
-        - Law enforcement systems that may with people’s fundamental rights ('pre-crime' detection)
+        - Law enforcement systems that may interfere with people’s fundamental rights ('pre-crime' detection)
         -  Migration, asylum and border management (e.g.verification of authenticity of travel documents)
         - Administration of justice and democratic processes (e.g. automated sentencing assistance)